ripe-money/amplify-nextjs-api-lambda-with-static-ip-tutorial/README.md

 Once you've run `npx ampx sandbox` to deploy this new backend, open `amplify_outputs.json` to find the function name of the deployed Lambda.
 Look it up in your AWS [Lambda dashboard](console.aws.amazon.com/lambda/home).
 Navigate to the dashboard for that Lambda and do a test run to see that it can retrieve its own IP address.
 The result should be an IP address owned by AWS.

 ## 4. Set the Lambda in its own VPC
-Next we create a generic VPC with mostly default settings for the Lambda.
+So far our code has used names like "vpcStack" and "vpcLambda," those are just names for human reference.
+We haven't created a VPC yet.
+Let's make one now with mostly default settings and put our Lambda in it.
 Update `backend.ts`:
 ```js
 import { SecurityGroup, SubnetType, Vpc } from 'aws-cdk-lib/aws-ec2'